Mixing Paint Colors Preschool Activity

 - Does your picture look like a river?
 A waterfall?
 A rainbow?

-Describe and name the colors you draw from, as well as the new colors you create.
+Describe and name the colors you draw from the top, as well as the new colors you create.

 Once all the colors are mixed together you can extend the activity as you draw designs or letters in the paint.